MagicStack/MagicPython/README.md

 Alternatively, the package can be installed manually in both editors:

-- copy the MagicPython package into the Sublime user packages directory
+- copy the MagicPython package into the Sublime/Atom user packages directory;
-- disable Python package
+- disable Python package;
-- enjoy
+- enjoy.

 ## Changes and Improvements